digital-raven/daybook/README.rst

 Maintenance
 ===========
-Update the CHANGELOG when cutting a new release, then create and push a git tag named after the new version.
-This project's packaging script and setup.py will automatically determine the version based on git-describe.
+Update the CHANGELOG and version in setup.py when cutting a new release.
+Build it with ``make`` and push to PyPi with ``make release``

 Building and installation
 =========================